General Emacs Configuration

 (global-corfu-mode))

-Using yasnippet to convert templates into text:
+Using yasnippet to expand templates into text:

 (use-package yasnippet